The sooner you know about a problem, the sooner you can address it, right? Imagine if you could do that in your most important apps and software.

 Incidents, and therefore alerts, can be recurring unless the resolution procedure addresses the underlying cause.
 Identifying incident types that contribute significantly to your MTTA metric performance and understanding the root cause can help IT teams establish long-term and impactful resolution.

-This reduces the burden on incident management teams on responding to repeated issues while potentially eliminating the underlying cause.
+This reduces the burden on incident management teams to respond to repeated issues while potentially eliminating the underlying cause.

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.